Hi all,

 From India, Pune

-Dear ANNONYMOUS Friend,
+Dear ANONYMOUS Friend,

-There is no need to say by any one that this is not the right time to have a change.
-All the equations are changed on outbreak of Covid 19.
-I am sure, today you will not find any employer like you had earlier who revoked your resignation in such unprecedented situation.
-It was your un-wise decision to resigned second time in four days time.
+Covid has taught us many things.
+Those who have taken lessons from it are the winners.
+Unfortunately, you are not a winner.
+There is no need to say by anyone that this is not the right time to make a change.
+All the equations have changed with the outbreak of Covid-19.
+I am sure that today, you will not find any employer like the one you had earlier who revoked your resignation in such an unprecedented situation.
+It was unwise to resign a second time within four days.

-Today every one is going through bad time.
-This is not a permanent situation.
-This has to change.
-Till such time one has to have patience.
-Try your best with both with humble, your past company as well the offering company.
-I can only wish you for the best.
+No one other than you is responsible for the situation where you have rendered yourself unemployed.
+You cannot do anything to anybody, neither to your past employer nor to the offering company, legally.
+Today, everyone is going through a tough time.
+This is not a permanent situation; it will change.
+Until then, one must have patience.
+Try your best with both your past company and the offering company.
+I can only wish you the best.

 From India, Mumbai